 - A divorce for older folks can be financially devastating.

 - Unexpected medical ailments are more common for seniors.

 - The rise in medical bills, services & insurance a big problem.

 After retirement, those who don’t have the ability to increase income find themselves in a really tough place financially.
 Most Americans are already living paycheck-to-paycheck.
 The debt load carried by older Americans has been increasing.
 This could be due to a variety of factors; such as debt accumulation prior to retirement, insufficient income to retire, unexpected medical expenses, or other unplanned life events.
 Consequently, those who have recently retired and those who have been living on a fixed income are at a high risk for problems.
 However, bankruptcy is viewed as a positive, rather than negative action.
 Focus on what you can control.
 You are retired after all, not dead!

-Consolidation can be realistic place to start.
+It’s never to late to make a positive change, no matter what your age.
+Adjust spending to any rise or fall in your monthly income.
+Debt consolidation can be realistic place to start.
 You may consider Wisconsin Chapter 128 or Debt Consolidation because it allows for the creation of a court-ordered plan for the repayment of debt.
 Like bankruptcy, this option can also stop creditor harassment, wage garnishments and other forms of collection activity while negotiating more favorable payback terms with your creditors.